OCA/maintainer-tools/CONTRIBUTING.md

   element to simply add a comma.
 * If an argument to a function call is not immediately obvious, prefer using named parameter.
-* Use English variable names and write comments in english.
+* Use English variable names and write comments in English.
 Strings which need to be displayed in other languages should be translated using the translation system

 ### Symbols

-#### Odoo Python Class
+#### Odoo Python Classes

-Use camelcase for code in api v8, underscore lowercase notation for old api.
+Use UpperCamelCase for code in api v8, underscore lowercase notation for old api.

 ```python
 class AccountInvoice(models.Model):